Best Single-Speed / Fixie Bikes of 2021

 1×1 bikes 101

-- Single-speed bike – A bicycle with one gear only.
+- Single-speed bike – A bicycle with a single gear.
 A bike without shifters and derailleurs.

-- Fixie, Fixed gear bike – Single-speed bike with no flywheel.
-The drivetrain is directly connected to the rear wheel.
+- Fixie, Fixed gear bike – Single-speed bike without a flywheel.
+The drivetrain is directly connected to the rear wheel via chain / belt.

 - Track bike – A bicycle that’s originally used in velodrome races.
 An agile-looking fixed gear bike, although most ‘track style’ bikes come with a flip-flop hub.